su-group/PFAS-atlas/README.md

-#If you want to run it locally, perform the following steps to deploy the environment
+# If you want to run it locally, perform the following steps to deploy the environment.

 **Installation**

     1.Do not worry about operating systems as PFAS_Atlas has been tested on Linux(Ubuntu LTS 20.04).